 You can proactively decrease poor feedback on your goods by ensuring that your items are top-notch and worthy of a praiseworthy analysis.
 Then, reactively, you may address any client service issues.

 Besides, using a tool like SageMailer, you might be notified whenever you get a negative review.
-Please note, however, that Amazon.com is removing the option that allows merchants to comment on testimonials.
+However, please note that Amazon.com is removing the option to allow merchants to comment on testimonials.

 Why Do Reviews for Amazon Matter?

 Customer feedback is everywhere, from Google to Facebook to Amazon and beyond, and for a good reason.
 Studies prove that 84% of customers trust online reviews as much as a recommendation from friends and relatives, and 91% of buyers regularly or occasionally check online reviews.
 Why?
-Clients are more willing to purchase in this case because feedback from others adds trust and transparency to the shopping experience.
+In this case, clients are more willing to purchase because feedback from others adds trust and transparency to the shopping experience.

 Customers who read testimonials are often not familiar with the brand and/or the certain product and lack the confidence to buy goods.
 These buyers need social proof to see they are getting what they are paying for.
 It’s especially true for high-end products (like luxury goods or tech items), functional products ( electronics, appliances, tools, etc.), and clothes.

-The best of most product reviews is that they give customers second opinions on an item sans the sales spin they have come to expect from many companies.
-Instead, clients who read feedback collect information, like whether or not an item is true-to-size if it’s comfortable, good quality, and functional.
+The best of most product testimonials is that they give customers second opinions on an item sans the sales spin they have come to expect from many companies.
+Instead, clients who read feedback collect information, like whether or not an item is true-to-size, if it’s comfortable, good quality, and functional.
 These details help them make a more reasonable purchase.

 While product feedback is essential for clients, it’s also vital for brands.
 Reviews directly influence your brand reputation (for worse or better) and decrease or increase conversions.